Paul Silas: Coaching career

 Silas was head coach of the Cleveland Cavaliers from 2003 to 2005.
 Hired to mentor 18-year-old rookie LeBron James as his first head coach as a professional player, Silas' tenure was rife with controversy as he feuded with veteran point guard Eric Snow.
-The new owner of the team Dan Gilbert fired him in the middle of the season with the Cavaliers at 34–30 and fifth place in the Eastern Conference.
+The new owner of the team, Dan Gilbert, fired him in the middle of the season, with the Cavaliers at 34–30 and in fifth place in the Eastern Conference.
 The Cavs collapsed after Silas' firing, missing the playoffs with a 42–40 record after losing a tiebreaker with the New Jersey Nets.

 Silas then worked for ESPN, although in April 2007, he interviewed for the vacant head coaching position with the Charlotte Bobcats (later known as the Charlotte Hornets) which was eventually filled by Sam Vincent.
 Upon the firing of Vincent in April 2008, he stated that coaching the Bobcats would be a "dream job."

 On December 22, 2010, Silas was named interim head coach of the Bobcats, replacing the outgoing coach Larry Brown.
 On February 16, 2011, the Bobcats removed his interim status.
 In 2011–12, Charlotte had a league-worst 7–59 record, the worst winning percentage in league history (.106).
 On April 30, 2012, the Bobcats announced that Silas would not return for the 2012–2013 season.